milo-ucla/BobaBot/README.md

 ## PRIVACY POLICY (PLEASE READ):
-We will store only hashed usernames for the purposes of getting boba-count information.
+We will store some user information for the purposes of getting boba-count information.
 Any data we do collect can be seen by us and only us, we will not sell or distribute this information to any third parties.
 By pinging the bot you are consenting to potentially having the contents of that message stored, as well as some metadata and user information visible at the time of sending.